Drive sales on autopilot with ecommerce-focused features

 Features

-One-click cart recovery links bypass login requirements, taking abandoned shoppers straight to their saved cart with items intact.
+One-click cart recovery links bypass login requirements, taking abandoned shoppers straight back to their cart with items intact.
+Dynamic coupon generation creates unique, single-use codes for each email automatically, preventing coupon abuse.

 Add-to-cart popups capture emails before checkout, enabling recovery emails even when customers never reach the payment page.
 Revenue attribution shows which emails generate sales.